 A quiet field of foamy water forms at the end of the surf zone.

-Wave energy can reflect off of the beach and creates a strong offshore current, which can be used to your advantage when launching in surf but creates a hazard for swimmers.
+Wave energy can reflect off of the beach and create a strong offshore current, which can be used to your advantage when launching but creates a hazard for swimmers.
 To escape a rip current, swim perpendicular to the current to reach waves that will wash you ashore.

 Breaking down positioning